The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Vulnerability Database/CVE-2026-20803

-CVE-2026-20803 is a privilege escalation vulnerability in SQL Server caused by missing authentication for critical functions.
-Authorized attackers can exploit this over a network.
-This article covers technical details.
+CVE-2026-20803 is a privilege escalation vulnerability in Microsoft SQL Server 2022 caused by missing authentication for critical functions.
+Attackers can elevate privileges over a network.
+This article covers technical details, affected versions, impact analysis, and mitigation strategies.

 CVE-2026-20803 Overview